JianhongTu/robust-ocm/src/robust_ocm/adv/README.md

 This module provides functionality to generate adversarial splits of the dataset by applying various perturbations to text and image data.

+## Used Corruption Splits
+- Vanilla: No corruption; clean images rendered at 11pt and 200 dpi.
+- Dense Text: Reduced font size and line height; rendered at 7pt
+- Blurry: Upscaled from images rendered at 42 dpi to 200 dpi.
+- Lossy Encoding: Compress with Jpeg with 1 quality setting.
+- DPI Downscaling: Rendered at 72 dpi.
+- Binarization: 1-bit color by thresholding/
+- Resampling Kernel: Downscaling to half size with nearest method.

 ## Structure
 - `perturbations.py`: Base classes and registry system.
 - `text_perturbations.py`: Text-based perturbation implementations.